taocpp/json/README.md

 [![AppVeyor](https://ci.appveyor.com/api/projects/status/github/taocpp/json?svg=true)](https://ci.appveyor.com/project/taocpp/json)
 [![Coverage](https://img.shields.io/coveralls/taocpp/json.svg)](https://coveralls.io/github/taocpp/json)

-The Art of C++ / JSON is a zero-dependency C++11 header-only library that provides a generic JSON Value object, conversions from and to JSON string representation, and supports JSON Pointer and JSON Patch.
-It is highly extensible with a traits mechanism for custom conversion from and to (custom) C++ types, and an Events interface for (custom) conversion from and to multiple other file formats or even JSON value representations.
-The library is designed for correctness and simplicity, is based on C++ standard containers, and strives for speed through minimalism (rather than complicated optimisations).
+The Art of C++ / JSON is a zero-dependency C++11 header-only library that provides a generic JSON Value object, conversions from and to JSON text and binary formats, and supports JSON Pointer and Patch.
+It is highly extensible with a traits mechanism for integration of (custom) C++ types, and an Events interface for (custom) conversion, filtering and bridging to other JSON libraries.
+This library is designed for correctness and simplicity, is based on C++ standard containers, and strives for speed through minimalism (rather than complicated optimisations).

 ## Documentation